* Spoiler Alert *

 If you don’t believe that Santa Claus is real and you don’t want your faith restored, stop reading now.

-My look of astonishment prompted him to reveal his alter identity.
+My look of astonishment prompted him to reveal his other identity.
 He is Santa Claus.

 Instantly my inner child sat right up and paid attention.
 Santa Claus, right here in the shop!

-But it was only when he answered an newspaper ad for a seasonal golly gentleman at a local shopping mall that the transformation become complete and Clark was able to bring his gifts to all the folks of my town.
+But it was only when he answered a newspaper ad for a seasonal golly gentleman at a local shopping mall, that the transformation become complete and Clark was able to bring his gift to all the folks in town.

-You see Clark knows what is the most important aspect of his role as Santa, to be present not to give presents.
+You see, Clark knows what’s the most important aspect of his role as Santa.
+It’s to be present, not to give presents.
 A touch, a hug, a laugh, those are his gifts.
-He understands that when he is Santa he offers people hope and maybe something to believe in.
-Even if it’s just the reminder of a fond childhood memory or to reaffirm that someone out there in this vast, lonely world really does care.
-This Santa really understands how to create magic.
+He understands that when he is Santa, he offers people hope, and maybe something to believe in.
+Even if it’s just the reminder of a fond childhood memory, or to reaffirm that someone out there in this vast, lonely world really does care.
+This Santa really does understand how to create magic.

 Santa gave me an early Christmas present today when he walked into my shop and shared with me his magical personality.
 He reminded me that the best gift to give, no matter what season it is, is the gift of yourself.
-It costs nothing, is totally unique and can mean so much to its recipient.
+It costs nothing, it’s totally unique and can mean so much to the recipient.

-In this crazy consumer world, Christmas is not two months away but will be hitting us full on as soon as the dew is off the jack o lantern the following morning.
-Meeting Santa Clark today has helped me set my resolve to not get caught up into the spending hype this upcoming season but rather seek out the wonders of the winter festival by spending quality time with friends and family and with good will to all instead.
+In this crazy consumer world, Christmas is not two months away, but will be hitting us full on, as soon as the dew is off the jack o lantern the morning after Halloween.
+But meeting Santa Clark today, has helped me set my resolve to not get caught up into the spending hype this holiday but rather, to seek out the wonders and the sparkle of the season and to spend quality time with friends and family with good will in my heart to all instead.

-Because when a mythical character as loved as Santa Claus comes strolling into your place of work in October, you kind of half to believe.
+Because, when a mythical character as loved as Santa Claus comes strolling into your place of work in October, you kind of have to take notice, get into the spirit and believe.